drewlinn/js-jq-ip/README.md

 Setup/Installation Requirements

-Go to https://drewlinn.github.io/js-jq-ip to open the page.
+Go to https://drewlinn.github.io/js-jq-ip using your web browser to open the page.
 Answer the quiz questions and press the submit button for each one until you receive your destination.

 Known Bugs

-None currently.
+Still needs to allow for more possible different answers to get more varied results.

 Support and contact details